 USCIS now accepts applications from 150 days before the expiration date to 364 days prior to it, so you can apply for the renewal if your DACA expires in less than one year.
 If you apply in that time range, you are supposed to receive the approval notice and the new work permit before your current one even expires.

 Although states can’t legalize the status of undocumented youth immigrants, they can address some related issues which stem from their lack of documentation.
 What’s essential is that numerous states enacted legislation that will help overcome undocumented youths’ barriers to higher education.
 According to several specific state laws, undocumented students can qualify for in-state tuition and attend state universities.

 Even though undocumented students are now allowed to attend college, the tuition is usually prohibitively expensive, which is why it is extremely difficult for most of them to attend public universities.

 To help afford college, around nineteen states passed laws that have provided undocumented students with the opportunity to receive in-state tuition.
 Some of the states are allowing undocumented students to pay the same college tuition as the other state residents if they graduated from the state’s primary and secondary schools.
 These states are Illinois, Kansas, California, Connecticut, Colorado, Florida, Kansas, Minnesota, Maryland, Nebraska, New York, New Jersey, New Mexico, Oregon, Oklahoma, Rhode Island, Virginia, Utah, Texas, and Washington.
 The States’ law usually requires undocumented students to attend a primary school in the United States for a certain number of years, and also to graduate from high school in that same state.

-If you have any questions or would like to discuss future issues surrounding adjustment of status or immigration, you can set up a time to talk to our Chicago Immigration lawyers about the temporary relief from deportation.
+If you have any questions or would like to discuss future issues surrounding DACA you can set up a time to talk to our Chicago Immigration lawyers about the temporary relief from deportation.